Envoy Air: History

 American Eagle Airlines launched its regional jet service in May 1998 using Embraer ERJ 145 aircraft.

 AMR struck a codesharing deal with Trans World Airlines (TWA), allowing TWA to sell American Eagle Airlines flights feeding into Los Angeles and later New York's JFK Airports.
 These services were branded by TWA as Trans World Connection flights.
 These American Eagle Airlines/Trans World agreements were forged well in advance of AMR's acquisition of TWA in 2001.

-During 2007, AMR began studying ways to spin American Eagle Airlines off into a separate company, including, but not limited to, the possibilities of selling the company to either stockholders or to an unaffiliated third party.
-In 2008, AMR said any plans had been put on hold until the airline industry stabilized after the worldwide financial crisis.
-In July 2011, AMR announced the spin-off of American Eagle Airlines but those plans were again shelved when AMR filed for bankruptcy in November 2011.
+During 2007, AMR began studying ways to spin American Eagle Airlines off into a separate company, including, but not limited to, the possibility of selling the company to stockholders or an unaffiliated third party.
+In 2008, AMR said any plans had been put on hold until the airline industry stabilized after the 2008 financial crisis.
+In July 2011, AMR announced the spin-off of American Eagle Airlines, but those plans were again shelved when AMR filed for bankruptcy in November 2011.

 On 14 January 2014, American Airlines Group officially announced the rebranding of its American Eagle subsidiary as Envoy.
 Aircraft operated by American Eagle continued to operate under the current American Eagle branding, but an "Operated by Envoy Air" label was added, similar to the label used by other contract airlines that fly aircraft with American Eagle livery.
 This name change was created to avoid confusion when American Airlines announced that other regional carriers would operate on behalf of American.
 The term 'Envoy' is a reincarnation of the now deprecated Envoy Class of seating on US Airways aircraft.

 Corporate affairs

-The headquarters is in Irving, Texas, in two buildings located north of the northeast portion of DFW Airport.
+Envoy Air's headquarters are in Irving, Texas, in two buildings located north of the northeast portion of DFW Airport.
 American Eagle was previously headquartered at the American Airlines headquarters in Fort Worth, Texas, and had employees in several buildings: HDQ1, HDQ2, the Systems Operations Control (SOC) center, the DFW American Eagle hangar, the DFW-area warehouse CP-28, the Flight Academy, and the Flagship University.
 It was scheduled to consolidate operations and move 600 employees from the headquarters, SOC, and training divisions into the Irving offices in July 2014, which were formerly occupied by Epsilon.